Currency for Estonia (EUR) : Estonia has a New Currency as of January 1, 2011:

 The kroon was pegged to the EURO at approximately 1 EUR = 15.65 EEK.

 Foreign currencies can be easily exchanged in banks and exchange offices which can be found in several hotels, at the airport, in the port of Tallinn, the railway station and several other places.

 Amex, Thomas Cook and Eurocheque are the most widely accepted travellers cheques in Estonia.
 You can exchange money at the following services:

 Sunday : Some are open.

 Monday to Friday: 9.00 – 16.00.
 Closed Saturdays & Sundays.

 The main banks in Estonia which serve tourists are: Hansapank, Ühispank, Sampo Pank.

 Credit cards such as Visa, Mastercard/Eurocard, Diner’s Club, American Express etc. are accepted at most of the major hotels, restaurants and shops, but to be safe, ask first.
 Most banks will give cash advances on credit cards supported by a valid passport.
 Check with your credit card company for further details before travelling.
-Be aware that when you take a cash advance on your credit card, interest generally accrues immediately, i.e. you won’t have the benefit of the interest free period.Do YOU have any ideas on this?
-Please comment.
+Be aware that when you take a cash advance on your credit card, interest generally accrues immediately, i.e. you won’t have the benefit of the interest free period.If you think of anything I left out of this post, please feel free to put that on the comment.